 For Food & Wine Festival Gluten Free marketplace booth options, be sure to click over to the marketplace booth page for more info.

 Active Eats, located this year in Future World West, first debuted at the Epcot International Food & Wine Festival in 2017.
 Featuring healthful options, this has been a good go-to gluten free booth the past few years and has included different variations of the Verlasso Salmon dish — a gluten free festival favorite.
-I was glad to see the booth return this year to the festival, especially since it now has two gluten friendly options available.
+I was glad to see the booth return this year to the festival, especially since it now has two gluten friendly options available. *Note: As of 9/24/2019, I have learned that one of these dishes is NOT gluten free and contains gluten.
+As of 10/2019, Disney has updated the dish to make the Salmon dish gluten free once again.

 Because this booth is NOT 100% gluten free, there is always an increased risk of cross-contamination.
 Use your own judgement when consuming items that are not in dedicated gluten free booths or booths that contain almost all gluten friendly dishes.